jliu70/adafruit.usedgoodies.com/docs/glossary/i2c.md

 I2C uses unique addresses for devices so it makes it possible to daisy chain multiple devices.
 NOTE: if you need to use the same type of component or sensor twice, some devices allow you to set a jumper to change the default address.
+Another option is to use [SparkFun STEMMA QT / Qwiic TCA9548A Mux Breakout - 8 Channel](https://www.adafruit.com/product/4704)

 Addresses range from 0 to 128
 A seven bit wide address space theoretically allows 128 I2C addresses – however, some addresses are reserved for special purposes.
 Thus, only 112 addresses are available with the 7 bit address scheme. <sup>5</sup>